Join Project Lemon Tree Today!

 Pledge Lemon Tree Packages on behalf of your business or yourself.
 Packages support youth groups to plant and maintain trees.
 There is no requirement for you to plant or maintain the trees.

-- $300/ Lemon Tree Package includes student workbooks, teacher’s guide & lemon tree.
+- $300/ Lemon Tree Package includes up to 30 student workbooks, teacher’s guide & lemon tree.